zzqq0212/ECG/ECG/docs/usage.md

 # Then, we can get the related LLM's response contains C program from responsed html page.
 gcc -o test test.c

-# use strace to obtain the system call trace info, finally copy it to `tracedir folders.
+# To use strace to obtain the system call trace info, finally copy it to `tracedir folders.
 strace -o tracefile -s 65500 -v -xx -f -k /path/to/executable arg1 arg2 .. argN

-# use `moonshine` to get the syzlang trace files.
+# To use `moonshine` to get the syzlang trace file.
+This moonshine/bin is built on Linux kernel x86-64 platform.
+cd benchmarks/moonshine
 ./moonshine/bin/moonshine -dir [tracedir] -distill [distillCOnfig.json]

-# convert `tracedir` to corpus.db using syz-db. (go run syz-db.go)
+# To convert `tracedir` to corpus.db using syz-db. (go run syz-db.go)
+cd ECG
+go build syz-db.go
 ./tools/syz-db/syz-db pack [tracedir]

 ```
 Finally, we finish the `corpus.db`.
 Relevant `corpus.db` of experiment can bu used in the ECG.

-## 2. ECG build
+## Build

 ### Install golang
 We use golang in ECG, so make sure golang is installed before build ECG.